ytrevor81/NFL-Stats-Web-Scrape/README.md

 ### <i>Career_Stats_Functions.py</i>
 Due to active players and retired players having the same format in displaying their stats on their individual webpages, these functions handle both active and retired players.
 Most likely the sloppiest code in this web scraper is in the function <i>Player_Stats</i>, even though it works as expected.
 Each player's webpage has no unique identifier in HTML in separating thier stats tables, so this was the best way I found at the time to get around that obstacle.

+If a player has no stats table in thier webpage, then the player is not  recorded in the career stats CSV files.